You could find a good mattress deal on the following days too:

 Don’t compromise on your sleep or health.
 Here’s how to find the best deals on mattresses, whether it's on Black Friday or at any other time of the year.

-1. Know the best times of the year to buy a mattress
+What are the best times of the year to buy a mattress?

 The Black Friday and Cyber Monday shopping holidays after Thanksgiving do indeed mean serious deals at major U.S. mattress retailers.
 Often, you find low prices throughout November — and beyond.